 Prevent trans student athletes at public schools and universities from playing on the sports teams that align with their gender identity, and almost always focus on barring trans girls and women from teams.

-Some people in power have learned that they can get attention by pushing extremist anti-LGBTQ+ policy that exploits the public’s lack of familiarity with transgender and LGBQ+ people.
+There is power to be gained by pushing extremist anti-LGBTQ+ policy that exploits the public’s lack of familiarity with transgender and LGBQ+ people.
 This is a cynical tactic that relies on stoking fears about LGBTQ+ folks to divide and distract the public.
-These politicians refuse to address what our families and communities really need – better policies and resources for everyone.
-Instead of working for jobs, healthcare, paid leave, housing, climate change and environmental justice, and more, these policymakers are attacking trans youth.
+Our families and communities truly need better policies and resources for everyone.
+Instead of working for jobs, healthcare, paid leave, housing, climate change and environmental justice, and more, policymakers are attacking trans youth.

 Policymakers come after young people because youth are powerful and also vulnerable.
 Young people today and historically are the leaders of so many movements for equality.
 And young people are often boldly committed to exploring and being their authentic selves.
 But youth are dependent on their families, schools, and communities for their basic needs and safety.

-And right now the anti-LGBTQ+, and extreme right-wing Christian movement is gaining power.
+And right now the anti-LGBTQ+ movement is gaining power.

 States have a lot of leeway in establishing laws, policies, and procedures within their borders.
 When they have the votes, state legislatures can establish anti-trans policies that couldn’t pass at the national level.
 When people try to overturn anti-trans laws in federal courts, the case rulings can create legal precedents that apply nationally.